-Therefore, the next step in fleet management is supplementing existing data with video telematics to gain an even more complete picture of all your company vehicles.
-For example, if a collision occurs, it is possible to analyse information such as vehicle speed or harsh braking.
+For example, if a collision occurs, fleet management software can analyse information such as vehicle speed or harsh braking.
 It can provide clues about the cause of the accident, but there would still be a lack of context.
-That’s where video solutions come in.
+That’s where fleet camera systems come in.
 They literally show you what happened!

-This is just one of many use cases, though.
-A fleet camera system offers a large number of possibilities for transportation companies that make it a modern must-have.
-A separate analysis by Berg Insight on the video telematics market seems to confirm it – the number of devices installed is projected to jump from 0.8 million units in 2020 to 1.8 million in 2025 (Europe).
+That is just one of many use cases, though.
+Modern video telematics offers a large number of possibilities for fleet companies that make it a must-have.
+It’s obvious that forward-thinking companies know this, as camera unit numbers are rapidly increasing.
+Analysis by Berg Insight on the video telematics market says that the number of devices installed is projected to jump from 1.4 million units in 2023 to 3.1 million in 2028 (Europe).
 Let’s take a look at fleet camera solutions to find out why they’re considered the future of fleet management and what value they can bring to your company!

 What is video telematics?

-Video telematics consist of multiple elements.
+Video telematics consists of multiple elements.
 There is the video camera itself, which is constantly recording.
-This material goes to a digital video recorder (DVR), which is either a separate unit or built in the dashcam.
-If the camera is the eyes, then the DVR is the braincontaining digital storage, communication, connectivity, GPS systems and more.
-It sends data to your fleet management platform, from which the fleet manager can oversee all vehicles in a variety of ways*:
+This material goes to a digital video recorder (DVR), which is either a separate unit or built into the dashcam.
+If the camera is the eyes, then the DVR is the brain – containing digital storage, communication, connectivity, GPS fleet tracking systems, and more.
+It sends data to your fleet management platform, from which the fleet manager can remotely oversee all vehicles in a variety of ways*:

 • Receive notifications and clips when a special event happens, such as harsh braking;